Tomas2D/pm2-master-process/README.md

 When using [PM2](https://github.com/Unitech/pm2) (Process Manager) for managing your Node.js applications, you will probably later need to run specific tasks only on a single instance (process).
 This small library solves this problem and gives you simple API and method decorators that you can use.
+Does this library help you?
+Do not forget to give it a ⭐️!

 ## ⭐️ Features